 Just wet your hands well each time you touch it so it doesn't stick to your fingers.

-For me that means one that is very active with a low acid content.
-I feed my starter with a small amount of original seed starter and plenty of fresh flour and water.
+For my recipes that means one starter that is very active with low acid content.
+Each time I feed my starter, it's with a small amount of original seed starter and plenty of fresh flour and water.
 This keeps the acid content nice and low in the starter.
 Too much acid makes a very hard to work with dough.

-My starter at its peak is light and airy, not runny and highly acidic.
+My starter at its peak is light and airy.
 If you're familiar with sourdough starters I'm sure you'll know what I mean.

-I'm going to run through my timings with this loaf and how I fit it in my days.
-The exact times you make the bread and start things off can be tweaked to suit your schedule.
+I'm going to run through my timings with this sourdough sandwich bread and how I fit it in my days.

 So, overnight I'd feed my starter 1:3:3 (that's 1 part starter, 3 parts flour, 3 parts water).
-The fresh flour is the food source for the yeasts and bacteria.
-Remember that the more that is added, the more they have to get through and the slower the rise.
+Fresh flour is the food source for yeasts and bacteria.
+Always remember that the more flour that is added, the more they have to get through and the slower the rise.